 So how do you spot the difference between a fad or gimmick and a legitimate tried-and-true marketing practice?

 People tend to fall for bad marketing advice when they have misunderstandings, confusions or false information about what marketing actually is and how—and why—it should be done.

 So your best defense against making poor (and costly) marketing choices is to truly understand the basics of marketing… and then evaluate any new marketing advice you come across against this.

 If you do this, you will soon become adept at discerning which advice is worth considering—and which you should drop like a hot brick.

 Use this FREE marketing checklist to self-assess your own company’s marketing.

 Lesson 2: What is Marketing?

-You can read an explanation of what marketing is in our Marketing vs. Selling article.
+You can read a detailed explanation of what marketing is in our Marketing vs. Selling article.